The Mission Statement

-The training programme started in 2009 to groom pupils who display an exceptional aptitude in competitive Mathematics.
+The coaching programme started in 2009 to groom students who display an exceptional aptitude in competitive Mathematics.
 Members undergo training for 1 to 2 terms to equip them with the problem solving skills needed for rigorous mathematical Olympiads.

-Examples of Mathematics Olympiads pupils will participate in:
+Examples of Mathematics Olympiads students will participate in:

-• National Mathematical Olympiad of Singapore – organized by NUS High School (NMOS)
+- National Mathematical Olympiad for Singapore - organized by NUS High School (SMOPS)

-The e2K is an enrichment programme for Primary 4 to 6 pupils who demonstrate interest and ability in Mathematics.
-It aims to develop in pupils mathematical reasoning skills and deepen their conceptual understanding through an inquiry approach.
-Pupils will have opportunities to collaborate with their peers and engage in mathematical thinking through puzzles, game and Mathematica explorations.
-The rich learning experiences offered by the programme serve to help pupils develop the habits, attitudes and dispositions mathematicians possess, and gain important 21st century competencies such as critical thinking and effective communication skills.
+The e2K is an enrichment programme for Primary 4 to 6 students who demonstrate interest and ability in Mathematics.
+It aims to develop our students’ mathematical reasoning skills and deepen their conceptual understanding through an inquiry approach.
+Students will have opportunities to collaborate with their peers and engage in mathematical thinking through puzzles, game and mathematical explorations.
+The rich learning experiences offered by the programme serve to help students develop the habits, attitudes and dispositions mathematicians possess, and gain important 21st century competencies such as critical thinking and effective communication skills.

-This is a platform for our P3 – 6 pupils to showcase their talents and wealth of knowledge in Maths concepts to their peers during their recesses.
+This is a platform for our Primary 3 to 6 students to showcase their talents and wealth of knowledge in Maths concepts to their peers during their recesses.

-The Mathematics trail is a stimulating experience for our pupils and offers them an opportunity to solve mathematical problems while interacting with her classmates.
+The Mathematics trail is a stimulating experience for our students and offers them an opportunity to solve mathematical problems while interacting with her classmates within our school compound and at outdoor locations such as the East Coast Park and Gardens by the Bay.
 The activities emphasize relevant Mathematical skills such as estimation and mental calculation.
-Pupils will also be able to relate some Science and National Education concepts during the trail.
+Students will also be able to relate some Science and National Education concepts during the trail.

 Mrs Cindy Ng